 SAT test dates are still available for this December, January and March.
 You can see registration deadlines below from College Board:

-Depending on the college, your senior may want to register for the December test date now (late registration is online is open until November 22nd, so jump to it!).
-Otherwise, they will have until December 21st to register for the January SATs.
+Depending on the college, your senior may want to register for the December test date now (late registration is online is open until November 20th, so jump to it!).

 While I mentioned a March test (there is also a May and June option, but those won’t help seniors looking to start college in the fall), those results may be received too late to be accepted by some schools.
 For example, Harvard expects scores no later than January.
 To meet that deadline, the December test date is the best bet.